Skip to main content

 Indonesia (Sumatra, Java)

 Indonesian coffees are often earthy, herbal, and full-bodied.
-They stand up to the darkest, most intense chocolates.
+They can stand up to very dark chocolate.

 CoffeeChocolate MatchWhy It Works